developerforce/Force.com-JavaScript-REST-Toolkit/README.markdown

 We can work around this restriction by using the [AJAX Proxy](http://www.salesforce.com/us/developer/docs/ajax/Content/sforce_api_ajax_queryresultiterator.htm#ajax_proxy).
 Since the AJAX proxy is present on all
 Visualforce hosts with an endpoint of the form https://abc.na1.visual.force.com/services/proxy, our Visualforce-hosted JavaScript can invoke it, passing the desired resource URL in an HTTP header.

+Alternatively, to host JavaScript outside the Force.com platform, we can deploy a simple PHP proxy to perform the same function as the AJAX proxy.

 Dependencies
 ------------